Garments hanging in a clothing store. Some garments have red markdown labels. Photo by Photo by Artem Beliaikin, https://unsplash.com/

 Conclusion

-Master Data Management is the future of retail.
+Master data management is the future of retail.
 It’s an excellent system for helping retailers to gain insights that help to boost sales and customer loyalty.

 MDM can bring significant competitive advantages for retailers.
 If you’re ready to start your MDM journey, Semarchy has a robust solution for retailers with xDM.
 To learn more about data management for retail, download our ebook here.